Eugenie McEvoy: Personal information

 On February 15, 1923, McEvoy married J.P.
 McEvoy, a successful author of comic strips, humorous stories, newspaper feature articles, and satiric plays.
 He was born in New York on January 10, 1895, and, like her, he had (1) been raised by a couple who were not his parents and (2) been previously married and divorced.
 He had assumed the name Joseph Patrick McEvoy in 1910 when entering his first year as a student at the University of Notre Dame.
 J.P. and his first wife had two children, Dorothy (born April 3, 1916) and Dennis (born July 27, 1918).
 By a previous marriage, J.P.'s first wife had a son, Reynold Thomas Wurnelle (later known as Renny McEvoy).
 When J.P. and his first wife divorced, Dorothy and Dennis remained with J.P. while Reynold stayed with his mother.

 A few months after their wedding J. P. and Eugenie founded a New York theatrical production company called the Masque Producing Corporation and later the same year she drew designs for a one-act play he wrote called "Adam and Eve."
 Before the year was out they had bought a 20-acre estate in Woodstock, New York.
-Over the next few years they remodeled the manor house and added two wings to it, and later built a guest house, two studios, stable, and swimming pool on the property.
+Over the next few years they remodeled the manor house and added two wings to it, and later built a guest house, two studios, a stable, and a swimming pool on the property.
 In 1937 J. P. wrote a humorous article about it.
 Living there, Eugenie showed herself to be an accomplished horsewoman.
 J. P.'s success as a writer continued to grow and by 1928 he was producing his own plays with Eugenie as technical director.

 In 1931 J. P. and Eugenie separated and he provided her with a substantial income.
 A year later Eugenie obtained a divorce in Reno, Nevada, and continued to receive monthly payments.
 In 1936 J. P. remarried.
 The same year he changed the settlement agreement with Eugenie, providing her with a monthly income and conveying to her the Woodside estate with its mortgage.
 The following year she sued him for failing make more than a year's worth of monthly payments for which the settlement had provided.

 In 1939 and 1940 McEvoy had limited success in finding tenants for the Woodstock estate.
 In 1941 she converted it to a resort, called Fountainebleau, using musicians and other performers as service staff and in 1942 she sold off some of the land.